-Matt is the founder of a successful wholesale and retail seafood line, MATTY’S SEAFOOD RETAIL LINE.
-He also ran the very popular Rock Lobster that had its first ever pop up event in March 2012.
+Matt is the founder of the successful wholesale and retail seafood company, MATTY’S SEAFOOD RETAIL LINE.
+He also ran the very popular Rock Lobster restaurants (2012-2016).

 Tell us a bit about the work you’ve done with Branding and Buzzing.